Better Communities, Better Lives

-The thing that impressed me the most was how obvious it was that these members were a community unto themselves.
+The biggest thing that was impressed on me was how obvious it was that these members were a community unto themselves.
 They all proudly spoke of their home communities and the families they had to leave behind.
-But in place of that gap was an obvious community of coworkers.
+But in place of that gap was a community of coworkers.

-These members work and do life together while on the job.
+These members work and live together while at the job.
 Their camaraderie and support for each other was obvious.
 They maintained a great sense of humour while looking out for each other.
 It was a wonderful thing to observe as it embodies the type of community that we all want to belong to.

 CLAC is committed to building better workplaces, better communities, and better lives.
 That commitment rang through my mind for days after that pipeline visit.
-These members are a workplace community that both challenges and supports each other.
-They are living into the very ideal that CLAC is committed to.
+These members are part of a workplace community that both challenges and supports them.
+They are living the very ideal that CLAC is committed to.